+As an initial step, measures should be taken to assess damage to and deterioration of the environment.
+Such an assessment will establish a baseline and, thereby, provide an important benchmark for Master Plan implementation.
+The assessment should include an analysis of contaminated groundwater and soils around the Summit to guide remediation efforts [related to any identified contamination].
+[It will also include a review of prior recommendations related to protecting flora and fauna and information from the N.H.
+Natural Heritage Bureau (NHB) database.]
 To the extent possible, N.H.
-State Parks and Summit partners should address damage and deterioration of the environment, including stressed or damaged vegetation and impacts of invasive species, identified in the assessment.
-This could include remediation of impacts or mitigation - meaning avoidance, minimization, or offsets achieved by restoration.
-Adverse impacts should also be avoided using lessons learned.
+State Parks and Summit partners should address damage and deterioration of the environment, including stressed or damaged vegetation [and impacts of invasive species], identified in the assessment.
+[Adverse impacts should also be avoided using lessons learned].
 Summit Partners should continue to enhance the protection of the fragile alpine ecosystem at the Summit through pathways, trails, and signage.
-Implementation will be informed by the environmental assessment discussed above.